Doumiri-Ali/AI-AGENTS-Costumer-Support-demo/README.md

 ## Project Overview

 This project showcases an AI-powered customer support agent integrated into a car rental service demo.
 The agent is designed to handle various tasks related to car rentals, including searching for available cars, booking rentals, checking availability, and managing user information.
-The agent leverages LLaMA 3 models, providing powerful language understanding and generation capabilities, while interacting with the backend system through a Streamlit interface.
+The agent leverages **LLaMA 3 70B** model, providing powerful language understanding and generation capabilities, while interacting with the backend system through a Streamlit interface.

 ## Features

-- **AI Customer Support**: The AI agent assists users with booking cars, checking availability, and managing reservations.
+- **AI Customer Support**: The AI agent assists users with booking cars, checking availability, managing reservations and more ...
-- **Zero-Shot Learning**: The agent uses a zero-shot learning approach, allowing it to handle diverse queries without specific training on the tasks.
+- **Zero-Shot Agent**: The Zero-Shot Agent operates with the simplest working implementation, relying on tools provided and prompting it to use them effectively to assist users.
 - **Groq API Integration**: The AI agent is powered by Groq API, enabling efficient processing of user queries and interactions.
 - **Streamlit Demo**: A fully functional Streamlit demo where the AI agent interacts with the car rental system in real-time.